learn through suffering C language learn through suffering

 }

-The point of this program is that it uses an if statement for the statement to be executed in the else statement.
+The key point of this program is that it uses an if statement in the statement executed by the else clause.

-As more conditions are added, the indentation shifts them further to the right, so that the
+As more conditions are added, it shifts further to the right due to indentation.

-The only way to make this an easy-to-read sentence is to ignore indentation.
+The only way to make this readable is to ignore the indentation.

 #include <stdio.h>